mohangk/goodroot.ca/content/_index.md

 Born Canadian, **Kellen** - also known as goodroot - is an explorer and builder.
 He has spent nearly two decades developing things on the Internet and today works with [Elastic](https://elastic.co).

-His greatest joys are his friends and loved ones, meditation, cooking, reading and writing, crafting distributed web architecture, and helping sprout positive teams and communities.
+His greatest joys are his friends and loved ones, meditation, hockey, cooking, reading and writing, crafting distributed web architecture, and helping sprout positive teams and communities.

 <img src="https://github.com/goodroot/hugo-classic/raw/master/images/partywizard.gif">